 Advocate for Further Transparency on Beacon Hill.

-- Demand Legislative committee votes are made public and recorded.
+- Demand legislative committee votes be made public.

 - Extend the open meeting laws to include the Governor and the Legislature.